Crook O’Lune Riverside Walk

 Gradient and Terrain: Mostly easy, some steep steps.
 Be careful near riverbanks.
 Underfoot: fields and river bank, often muddy.

-Public Toilets and Refreshments: At Crook O’Lune.
+Public Toilets and Refreshments: At Crook O’Lune (Woody`s refreshment kiosk is open on Friday, Saturday and Sunday 9am – 3pm – CASH ONLY).
 Pub and Shops in Caton.

 Getting to the start: Crook O’Lune is just off the A683 about 5 km East of Lancaster.
 There is a riverside cycle route all the way from Lancaster.
 Buses go to Caton from where the old railway track provides an easy link.